PanRagon/HS-Pack-Simulator/README.md

 When you load into the page you can register a new account, or if you ever wanted to know what it felt like to be super-rich in terms of virtual collectible cards, you can login with the usernam "richie_rich" and password "cashmoney".

-##Requirements Achieved
-All requirements, R1 thorugh R5 and T1 through T6, have been met.

-The final test coverage is 66.55%

-### Topic
-In this application I have chosen as my topic to make a simulator of card pack mechanics seen in the game Hearthstone, and my data for the cards you can open are gathered from an [open endpoint serving all the collectible cards in the game]( https://hearthstonejson.com/).
-Because of the scope of the task and the limitations in the UI I designed, I've capped the cards at 100.
-The application follows similar mechanics to what's seen in the actual game, but altered to fit the specifications of the exam.
-In particular, when milling cards you get gold to buy packs rather than dust to buy new cards, and you get more gold the higher rarity of the card.
-I give out 5 cards per pack, which is how they work in the game as well.

-### Extra functionality
-Cards are all sorted by class.

-Cards all have rarities that will impact the mill price, allowing the user to maximize cardcount or gold by milling high value cards.

-User can elect to purchase cards rather than packs, the cost per card equals twice the amount you get for milling them.

-The game tracks count of your total cards, in case you want to try competing with your friends for the most amount of cards

 ### API
 The API is divided into three repositories, user, collection and packs, all with a range of endpoints covering GET, PUT,